Paleotsunami

-A paleotsunami is a tsunami that occurs prior to written history where there are no documented observations.
+A paleotsunami is a tsunami that occurred before written history where there are no documented observations.
 Paleotsunamis are evidenced by modern technology and scientific research.
 One of the largest was a megatsunami resulting from the asteroid that wiped out the dinosaurs.

 Studying paleotsunamis is an emerging science to identify and interpret paleotsunami deposits.
 There are several recorded paleotsunami records, though some are known only by historical mentions, such as tsunamis resulting from the 1700 Cascadia earthquake which is known only from oral traditions among the Native Americans of the Pacific Northwest and simultaneous Japanese accounts of the same event.

 Historical occurrences

 Chile

 On the coast of Chile, boulders have been found that "suggest directionality from sea to land," and they "could not be transported by rolling."

 On the northern Chilean coast, probable evidence of a tsunami exist as one boulder on the sand high above the Pacific can be found, dwarfing every other rock in view in a conspicuous manner.
 Based on the effects of a tsunami that hit Japan, a tsunami 20 m probably hit the Chilean coast in AD 1420, which swept boulders inland as if they were pebbles.

 The 1420 Caldera earthquake generated tsunamis reaching Japan.

 In the sea off of the Atacama near Caldera, on April 11, 1819, there was a magnitude 8.5 earthquake.
 It lasted roughly 7 min and almost completely demolished the city of Copiapó.
 A tsunami with waves up to 4 m high was registered.
 It had reached all coasts within a radius of 800 km, including Hawaii.

 Age determination of paleotsunami sediments around Lombok Island, Indonesia, and identification of their possible tsunamigenic earthquakes.